ozielalves/Snaze/README.md

 # To compile the whole project, insert 'make':
 $ make

-# To compile only the objects and see if class implementations were compiled well, insert 'make build':
-$ make build

 # To clean up all remaining trahsh data and files, such as the binary ones, insert 'make clean':
 $ make clean
 ```